-- Streams, Lakes and Ponds Halifax's surface water areas are important for maintaining water quality and providing wildlife habitat; they are valuable in reducing soil erosion and excessive siltation, and tend to be highly vulnerable to excessive and poorly planned development. - Wetlands Halifax's wetlands include marshy or swampy areas which serve to store and gradually release surface run-off after heavy rains.
+- Streams, Lakes and Ponds: Halifax's surface water areas are important for maintaining water quality and providing wildlife habitat; they are valuable in reducing soil erosion and excessive siltation, and tend to be highly vulnerable to excessive and poorly planned development. - Wetlands: Halifax's wetlands include marshy or swampy areas which serve to store and gradually release surface run-off after heavy rains.
 Wetlands help to maintain surface and groundwater flow and quality, and are valuable as wildlife habitat.
-Mapped wetlands include areas identified as part of the Vermont Significant Wetlands Inventory (Class One and Class Two Wetlands) These maps provide important land use planning information and are incorporated herein by reference. - Natural Areas Natural areas include lands, which have retained or have re-established their natural character.
+Mapped wetlands include areas identified as part of the Vermont Significant Wetlands Inventory (Class One and Class Two Wetlands) These maps provide important land use planning information and are incorporated herein by reference. - Natural Areas: Natural areas include lands, which have retained or have re-established their natural character.
 They are significant lands with rare or unusual flora, fauna, geological or similar features of scientific or educational interest.
-These areas include Halifax Gorge, the Jolly Mountain area, and the Nature Preserve owned by Toured and Orphaned Wildlife, Inc. In addition, the Vermont Nongame and Natural Heritage Program has identified a rare aquatic plant, Farwell's water-milfoil (Myriopyllum farwellii) in the Deer Park Pond. - Deer Wintering Areas (Deeryards) These habitats have been identified by the Vermont Department of Fish and Wildlife and are characterized by a high degree of softwood cover, a favorable slope, south or westerly aspects, generally moderate elevations and low levels of human disturbances in the winter. - Bear Habitat Includes areas identified by the Vermont Department of Fish and, Wildlife as, substantial bear production habitat.
-These areas are characterized as contiguous, remote forestlands. - Gravel Pits.
-These include existing gravel pit areas, not all of which are currently operating. - Riverine Corridors.
-Within the Rural-Residential Area, 500-foot wide corridors have been mapped on each side of the centerline of the roads along the Green River and the East Branch of the North River.
-These corridors are intended to recognize the scenic and environmental quality of Halifax's major rivers and adjacent lands. - Special Flood Hazard Area.
-Includes those areas identified as "Special Flood Hazard Areas" on FEMA (Federal Emergency Management Agency) Flood Insurance Rate Maps, effective July 27, 2007.
-They do not show all areas in town with flooding potential. - Rare Plant Occurrence.
-The Vermont Nongame and Natural Heritage Program has identified a rare aquatic plant, Farwell's water-milfoil (Myriopyllum farwellis) in the Deer Park Pond.
+These areas include Halifax Gorge, the Jolly Mountain area, and the Nature Preserve owned by the Trust for Wildlife, Inc. In addition, the Vermont Nongame and Natural Heritage Program has identified a rare aquatic plant, Farwell's water-milfoil (Myriopyllum farwellii) in the Deer Park Pond. - Deer Wintering Areas (Deeryards): These habitats have been identified by the Vermont Department of Fish and Wildlife and are characterized by a high degree of softwood cover, a favorable slope, south or westerly aspects, generally moderate elevations and low levels of human disturbances in the winter. - Bear Habitat: Includes areas identified by the Vermont Department of Fish and Wildlife as substantial bear production habitat.
+These areas are characterized as contiguous, remote forestlands. - Gravel Pits: These include existing gravel pit areas, not all of which are currently operating. - Riverine Corridors: Within the Rural-Residential Area, 500-foot wide corridors have been mapped on each side of the centerline of the roads along the Green River and the East Branch of the North River.
+These corridors are intended to recognize the scenic and environmental quality of Halifax's major rivers and adjacent lands. - Special Flood Hazard Area: Includes those areas identified as "Special Flood Hazard Areas" on FEMA (Federal Emergency Management Agency) Flood Insurance Rate Maps, effective July 27, 2007.
+They do not show all areas in town with flooding potential.
+These areas to be shown on separate Flood Hazard Areas map, along with ANR River Corridors. - Rare Plant Occurrence: The Vermont Nongame and Natural Heritage Program has identified a rare aquatic plant, Farwell's water-milfoil (Myriopyllum farwellis) in the Deer Park Pond. - Habitat Connectors / Wildlife Corridors: (either on this map or on Proposed Land Use map)

 Inappropriate or careless development of these lands may have an adverse impact on scenic beauty, water quality and/or special riverine habitat.
-All proposed development within the Riverine Corridor areas should be carried out so as to maintain the agricultural use, residential character and rural beauty of these corridors and to protect the quality of Halifax's major riverine environments.
+All proposed development within the

+Riverine Corridor areas should be carried out so as to maintain the agricultural use, residential character and rural beauty of these corridors and to protect the quality of Halifax's major riverine environments.